How Ronaldo’s brilliance left 5 great Brazilian strikers in the shadows

 — 🇺🇸 FC Bayern US 🇨🇦 (@FCBayernUS) August 11, 2017

 Yet throughout this time, Elber remained on the fringes of the Brazil national team.
 Like Ronaldo, Elber was a teen prodigy, emerging from the 1991 FIFA World Youth Championship, in which he scored four goals in six matches.

 But in spite of this and his subsequent form in Germany, he had to wait until 1998 for a first senior call-up.
 His absence has long been attributed to his decision to play in Germany, with Brazil managers favouring players abroad drawn from Italy or Spain.

-When he did get a chance, it came with a caveat: Luis Felipe Scolari offered Elber the opportunity to replace the injured Ronaldo in Brazil’s squad for the 2001 Copa America in Colombia.
+When he did get a chance, it came with a caveat: Luiz Felipe Scolari offered Elber the opportunity to replace the injured Ronaldo in Brazil’s squad for the 2001 Copa America in Colombia.
 Amid security concerns that had already seen Argentina withdraw entirely, Elber declined.
 Scolari refused to pick him again, ending any hopes he had of making the 2002 finals.

 “The subject is closed,” Elber upon announcing his international retirement.
 “When the 2006 World Cup comes around, I will be 33 and I will not have the desire or the ability to play.”

 He finished with seven goals in 15 games for Brazil.